-Mega Millions jackpot grows to $418 Million; Powerball hits $308 million
+Mega Millions jackpot grows to $418 million; Powerball hits $308 million

 ATLANTA, Ga.
-(WPVI) -- None of the tickets sold for last night's Mega Millions lottery drawing had all 6 winning numbers.
+(WPVI) -- None of the tickets sold for Friday night's Mega Millions lottery drawing had all six winning numbers.

-So the estimated jackpot to Tuesday's drawing in the multi-state lottery grows to $418 million.
+So the estimated jackpot for Tuesday's drawing in the multi-state lottery grows to $418 million.

 One ticket with five numbers, but missing the Mega number, was sold in New York.